JulePralle/SDC_Term1_Project5_VehicleDetection/README.md

 The goals / steps of this project are the following:
-1. Extract image features like color and histogram of gradients
+1. Extract image features such as color and histogram of gradients
 2. Build and train a classifier with a given data set
-3. Searching for cars by using the trained classifier in a defined area applying the searching window technique
+3. Searching for cars by using the trained classifier in a defined area using the search window technique
 4. Remove multiple and false positive car detections
 5. Genereate a visual output of the detected vehicles
 6. Create a pipeline to executes all the steps above